aherrrero/entities_handler/README.md

 ## To Do ##

-In the order I'm going to work on them, the things I want to achieve before labelling this project as having reached version 1.0 -
+Things to work on after version 1.0 release -

-1. GitHub Pages site

-Things for after version 1.0 -

 1. Image filename pattern customisation
 2. Import/export to conf.php in WP admin